cam8001/drupal_settings/README.md

     * You can specify your MySQL credentials with environment variables (documented in settings.local.php), or you can specify them manually at the top of the file.
     * You'll need to provide a database name.

+settings.local.php is added to `.gitignore` so that you don't check it into your upstream repo.